zeroc-ice/ice-dockerfiles/3.6/glacier2/README.md

 #
 # Using tcp is not recommended for production!
 #
-Glacier2.Client.Endpoints=tcp -p 4063 -h localhost
-#Glacier2.Client.Endpoints=ssl -p 4064 -h localhost

-Glacier2.Client.PublishedEndpoints=tcp -p 4063 -h <docker host ip>
+Glacier2.Client.Endpoints=tcp -p 4063 -h <docker image name>
-#Glacier2.Client.PublishedEndpoints=ssl -p 4064 -h <docker host ip>
+#Glacier2.Client.Endpoints=ssl -p 4064 -h <docker image name>

 #
 # The server-visible endpoint of Glacier2.
 This endpoint is only
 # required if callbacks are needed (leave empty otherwise).
 This